fpereiro/proof/notes.md

 The roles begin to become clear:

 - The first mconf in the repeating pattern, `o`, marks the 1s with `x`.
 Does it mark *all* the 1s already printed?
 No!
 It only marks those 1s it finds going left, until it finds a 0.
 When it finds a 0, `o` considers it as a sentinel, stops going left and calls `q`.
 - The last mconf in the repeating pattern, `f`, prints the 0 after a sequence of 1s, at the very end of the sequence.
-It goes forward until it finds the first blank F square, prints 0 and calls `o` again.
+It goes forward until it finds the first blank F-square, prints 0 and calls `o` again.
 - The first mconf of the "inner loop" of the repeating pattern, `q`, goes right on F-squares until it finds a blank one, then prints a 1 and calls `p`.
 - The last mconf of the "inner loop" of the repeating pattern, `p`, is the key to the machine.
 If it is on a blank square, it goes left on E-squares.
 It is the one mconf that decides whether to call `q` again or instead go forward to `f`. `q` calls `p` again when it sees an `x` - but only after erasing the seen `x` first.
 If it doesn't find in x, it will go back to the beginning (the second schwa) and only then call `f` to finish the loop.